costs-to-expect/api/README.md

 £10k a year?

-This API will show the costs to raise my child; obviously, every family is different, these costs only relate to my family, more details will appear on https://www.costs-to-expect.com as the site develops.
+This API will show the costs to raise my child; obviously, every family is different, these costs only relate to my family, more details will appear on https://www.costs-to-expect.com as out family and site develops.

 ## The API